gsantoshb/Exartu-CRM/README.md

 This repository for the moment contains just the shell of a system that has been under development during the last year.

-Aida is owned and licensed by GAD Inc dba Aida Creative Group of Eagan, MN, a provider of software consulting and business software.
+Aïda is owned and licensed by GAD Inc dba Aïda Creative Group of Eagan, MN, a provider of software consulting and business software.

 ## Install: